Franciscan Missionaries of Mary: Foundation

-Mary of the Passion, a novice of the Sisters of Mary Reparatrix, a congregation dedicated to the training of women in the spirit of Ignatius of Loyola, had been sent in 1865 from France to the apostolic vicariate of Madurai in British India, which was under the administration of the Society of Jesus.
+Chappotin, while still a novice of the Sisters of Mary Reparatrix, a congregation dedicated to the training of women in the spirit of Ignatius of Loyola, had been sent in 1865 from France to the apostolic vicariate of Madurai in British India, which was under the administration of the Society of Jesus.
 They had been requested to help train a native congregation of religious sisters.
 After her religious profession the following year, she was appointed the provincial superior of the houses of the congregation in that country.

-A dissension in the ecclesiastical province which Mary had previously worked to resolve arose again.
-As a result, 20 of the sisters left the congregation, including Mary of the Passion.
-They gathered in a convent in Ootacamund, which Mary of the Passion had recently established.
+A dissension in the province which Chappotin had previously worked to resolve arose again.
+As a result, 20 of the sisters left the congregation, including Chappotin.
+They gathered in a convent in Ootacamund, which she had recently established.
 They formed a new community there under the authority of the local vicar apostolic.

-These women resolved to form a new congregation, and Mary of the Passion traveled to Rome that November to seek permission for this from the Holy See.
+These women resolved to form a new congregation, and Chappotin traveled to Rome that November to seek permission for this from the Holy See.
 She obtained this from Pope Pius IX on 6 January 1877, under the name of Missionaries of Mary.
 Unlike the instruction focus of the Sisters of Mary Reparatrix, the missionaries would carry out a ministry of providing medical care to the women of India who were unable to receive it from male doctors, due to the practice of purdah, which strictly segregated them from contact with men.
 Mary of the Passion had seen the consequences and felt called to deal with the situation.
 As women themselves, they would have access to the parts of the home restricted to females.

 The Sacred Congregation of the Propaganda Fide, which supervised all church activities in non-Catholic territories, suggested to her that she open a novitiate in her native France, to train recruits for the new congregation.
-In keeping with this, one was opened in Saint-Brieuc, and new vocations to the Missionaries came quickly.
+In keeping with this, one was opened in Saint-Brieuc, and new vocations to the missionaries came quickly.

-Mary of the Passion had to return to Rome in 1880 to resolve issues about the new foundation.
+Chappotin had to return to Rome in 1880 to resolve issues about the new foundation.
 She had to make yet another voyage there in June 1882.
 This one was to be a turning point in the identity of the missionaries.
 Firstly, they were granted permission to open a house in Rome itself.
 Secondly, Mary of the Passion came into contact with Bernardino of Portogruaro, the Minister General of the Order of Friars Minor (The Franciscans).
 Under his guidance, on 4 October that year (the feast day of St. Francis of Assisi), she was admitted to the Third Order of St. Francis, which was a return to the Franciscan vocation to which she had felt called when she was briefly a candidate in a monastery of the Poor Clares early in her life.
 The new congregation formally adopted the Rule of the Franciscan Third Order Regular on 15 August 1885.
 At that time they took the name of Franciscan Missionaries of Mary.